-Parent/Carer support for Pupil Acceptable Use Agreement
+Parent/Carer support for Student/Pupil Acceptable Use Agreement

-The school expects pupils to be responsible and safe users of IT.
-Copies of the Pupil Acceptable Use Agreements are attached, so that parents/carers will be aware of the school expectations of young people.
+The school expects students/pupils to be responsible and safe users of IT.
+A copy of the Student/Pupil Acceptable Use Agreement is attached, so that parents/carers will be aware of the school expectations of young people.

-Parents/carers are requested to give consent through the School Management System (Arbor) to demonstrate their support of the school in this important aspect of the school's work.
-Consent is requested through the Arbor Parent Portal.
+Parents/carers are requested to sign below to show their support of the school in this important aspect of the school's work.